downtown DC with Capitol in background

 • Poor sentence structure (such as run-on sentences)

-• Comment also, if you can and if there is time, on particularly good uses of languages (vivid images or words, etc.).
+• Report on particularly good uses of languages (vivid images or words, etc.).

-• Report at the end of the meeting, when called upon by the Master Evaluator, on the non-verbal pauses and on such other matters as there is time and inclination to comment upon.
+• Report at the end of the meeting, when called upon by the Toastmaster of the day, on the non-verbal pauses and on such other matters as there is time and inclination to comment upon.
+(Note that it is often best to speak to someone after the meeting about certain errors.)

 When You Are the Master Evaluator